danse/multiversum/README.md

 ##### Deploy

 Hakyll leaves the built assets under a `_site` folder.
-That folder is ignored in the `master` branch, and it contains a different Git repo pointing to `master` at
+That folder is ignored in the `master` branch, while on the parent directory i have a different Git repo pointing to `master` at
 <https://github.com/danse/danse.github.io>.
 Thus, after a build, i can
 usually execute:

+    $ rm -rf ../danse.github.io/*
+    $ mv _site/* ../danse.github.io
-    $ cd _site
+    $ cd ../danse.github.io
     $ git commit -am update
-    $ git push origin
+    $ git push